Matty-El/velo-route/README.md

 Join Us Form:

 -   Username validated to ensure that it is of length 5 - 15 characters and consists only of numbers and letters.
-The username is also checked to ensure it does not already exist iin the database and a user is notified via a flash message if this is the case.
+The username is also checked to ensure it does not already exist in the database and a user is notified via a flash message if this is the case.
 -   First name and last name fields cannot begin with a space, with a required length between 2 - 20 and letters.
 -   Email address field is validated to ensure a valid email address in the correct format is entered.
 -   Password is validated to ensure it is between 8 - 15 characters and contains at least one number and one capital and one lowercase letter.